cjhudlin/VOXCOMM-intercom/README.md

 VOXCOMM aims to rival the performance of leading intercom brands while remaining **customizable and affordable**.

 ### Variants
-VOXCOMM V1 comes in two variants:
+VOXCOMM V1 Easy Tour comes in two variants:
 - Variant A: Designed to be used with motorcycle helmets.
 This variant can be mounted on motorcycle helmets and uses pads to connect to the mic and speakers.
 - Variant B: Designed to be used as a headset.
 This variant uses 3.5mm sockets to connect to mic and headsets.